TreyE/rex_port/README.md

 Run external programs and talk to them over pipes.

+## FAQs

+**Q:**

+When should I use this?

+**A:**

+Almost never.

+This should only be used in the very rare case you have functionality trapped in a foreign language or utility you either can not find another more reliable way to integrate with, or which it is cost prohibitive to reimplement in Ruby.
+Consider the requirements very carefully before deciding to use this method.

 ## Port Protocol

 The port protocol is a simple, language-agnostic interoperability method that comes from Erlang.